How to Customize a Tesla & What It Will Cost You in 2023?

 Upholstery Upgrade

 There are only two things you can do regarding your Tesla upholstery.
 Seat covers are the cheaper option.
-Adding some flavor and protecting the original seat fabric from rips, tears, fading, and dirt will cost you around $400.
+Adding some flavor by changing the interior color while protecting the original seat will cost you between $200 and $300.

 Audio System